vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

     });
 ```

-Code to connect with websocket provided by ActionCable.
-Don't worry about the channel creation now, we will create it later.
-Assuming channel name will be `SyncChannel` we will add following code.
-(Here id is hardcoded, as this is just a demo. we won't be using proper auth in backend as well to keep things simple)
+Next, add the code that connects to the WebSocket provided by Action Cable.
+Don't worry about creating the channel yet; we will create it later.
+Assuming the channel name will be `SyncChannel`, add the following code.
+Here, the ID is hard-coded because this is just a demo.
+We won't use proper authentication on the backend either, in order to keep things simple.

 ```javascript
 // ... other imports